avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 ## Considerations

-Continuous staking makes it easier for users to keep their funds staked longer than with fixed-period staking, since it involves fewer transactions, lower friction, and reduced risks.
+Auto-renewed staking makes it easier for users to keep their funds staked longer than with fixed-period staking, since it involves fewer transactions, lower friction, and reduced risks.
 Greater staking participation leads to stronger overall network security.

 Validators benefit by not having to manually restart at the end of each cycle, which reduces transaction volume and the risk of network congestion.

 However, the uptime risk per cycle slightly increases depending on cycle length and validator performance.
 For example, missing five days in a one-year cycle will still yield validation rewards, whereas missing five days in a two-week cycle may affect rewards.

-## Flow of a Continuous Validator
+## Flow of a Validator offering Auto-Renewed Staking
 ```mermaid
 flowchart TD
   A[Issue AddContinuousValidatorTx] --> B[Validator active]